birabittoh/flounder/README.md

 Flounder is in ALPHA -- development and features are changing frequently, especially as the Gemini spec and ecosystem remains relatively unstable.

+See the flagship instance at https://flounder.online and gemini://flounder.online

 ## Building

 Requires go >= 1.15 and sqlite3 development libraries.